 Indeed, in principle it places society at the heart of boardroom thinking.
 Its opening principles now insist that: “A successful company is led by an effective and entrepreneurial board, whose role is to promote the long-term sustainable success of the company, generating value for shareholders and contributing to wider society.”

 Germany too got in on the act, launching its own new code.
 The code there, however, chiefly attacked the issue of executive pay, granting boards permission to introduce major claw-back provisions on the pay of failing execs.
 Dr Rolf Nonnenmacher, chairman of Germany’s Governance Commission, said: “With the present draft we are providing a strong, modern, clearly worded, compact and relevant code for discussion, which reflects the status quo of international corporate governance discussion.”

 Debate over executive pay in the UK did not let up through the year and will, perhaps, intensify in 2019.
 Investors have issued warnings and threats.
 There were small measures in the governance code but otherwise concern remains broadly where it was.

 The ensuing public outcry prompted the resignation of the company and remuneration committee chairs in December last year.
 Fairburn even agreed a reduced bonus.
 But the sheer scale of the payout remained an obstacle.
 The end for Fairburn came in November when he walked away from a BBC interview when asked about his pay.
-Footage went viral on the internet and soon after Fairburn was asked to turn is his shovel for the sake of the company.
+Footage went viral on the internet and, soon after, Fairburn was asked to turn in his shovel for the sake of the company.